Jean-Lambert Tallien: Thermidorian Reaction

 On the 23rd of Fructidor, an assassination attempt was made on Tallien.
 The minor gunshot wound and knife wound gave Tallien and his allies the necessary public support to begin their attacks on the Jacobin clubs.
-With the threat of a Jacobin-Terrorist plot in the air, Tallien and Freron used public proclamations and physical intimidation (through the jeunesse dorée) to wipe the central Parisian Jacobin club out of existence.
-At this point the complete transformation of Jean-Lambert from an embodiment of the Terror to a right-wing leader and orator.
+With the threat of a Jacobin-Terrorist plot in the air, Tallien and Freron used public proclamations and physical intimidation (through the jeunesse dorée) to wipe out the central Parisian Jacobin club.
 Tallien began campaigning for free speech in 1795.
 This increased his popularity with the jeunesse dorée, as many were journalists.
-He reestablished his paper, L'Ami des Citoyens, and contributed to the unified attack of the right wing on the remaining leftists.
-Although the journalistic freedom officially gave the left wing the legal opportunity to also mount an attack through the press, it is important to note that the right wing was far more unified.
-The Thermidorians had even gotten right-wing journalists into high positions on the left-wing newspapers.
-In addition, through much of the White Terror, the Thermidorians did nothing to stop the monarchist resurgence.
+He reestablished his paper, L'Ami des Citoyens, and contributed to the unified attack of the Thermidorians on the remaining Jacobins.
+Although the journalistic freedom gave the Jacobins the legal opportunity to also mount an attack through the press, their Thermidorian opponents were far more unified.
+Thermidorian journalists had even got into high positions on Jacobin newspapers.

+In addition, the Thermidorians did nothing to stop the monarchist resurgence.
 Eventually, the Thermidorians ordered that all émigrés and émigré supporters hand over their weapons and expel all foreigners from the country.
-However, there is evidence that Tallien was arranging a compromise with Spain and would support the imposition of Louis XVIII as a monarchist "without the abuses".
+However, there is evidence that Tallien was arranging a compromise with Spain and would support the imposition of Louis XVIII as a king "without the abuses".
 In July 1795, a large division of émigrés, with support from the British, attempted to invade through Quiberon.
 However, General Lazare Hoche outmaneuvered the émigrés and trapped them on the end of the Quiberon peninsula.
 Tallien was sent by the National Convention to the scene.
-Partially because Tallien had been corresponding with the Bourbons in Spain, he set up military commissions to try all of the émigré prisoners.
+Partially because Tallien had been corresponding with the Bourbons in Spain, he set up military commissions to put all of the émigré prisoners on trial.
 Under current law, all of the émigrés were convicted and summarily executed.
-Tallien was held responsible and lost support from the jeunesse dorée and the right wing that were supporting him.
-His political influence and relevance were thus greatly reduced.
+Tallien was held responsible and lost support from the jeunesse dorée and Thermidorians.
+His political influence were thus greatly reduced.